-- You’ve fallen and had your arm fully outstretched behind you.
+- You fell and had your arm fully outstretched behind you.

 - You feel your shoulder moving in and out of the joint while walking or performing light activities.

-- Your arm feel weak when you try to lift it up above your shoulders.
+- Your arm feels weak when you try to lift it up above your shoulders.

 - You have sharp pain in your shoulder when throwing or reaching out sideways.

 5 Reasons Your Shoulder Doesn’t Dislocate:

 - The shoulder socket is normally angled upwards, providing a supporting ledge for the arm bone.

 - The cartilage ring deepens the surface area of contact so that the arm bone has a more supportive surface to rest on.